 Napoleon‘s first steps to power until 1799

-– went to military school since he has been nine years old
+- Napoleon went to military school since he had been nine years old.

 - he quickly became a general because of his talent